dekuNukem/PicoRC/ibmpc.md

 Then you can connect one side of it to the PSW header, with test clip and jumper wires.

 ![Alt text](photos/ibmpc/clip.jpeg)

+Plug the other end into the PSW header, and now the Big Red Switch™ will control the power!

 ## Questions or Comments?